Community action agencies in Wisconsin.

 Repairs eligible can include foundation repair, roof work, siding, door and window repair or replacement, handicap accessibility, wells, septic systems, or lead hazard reduction.
 Volunteers may also help with plumbing, electrical, heating system and water heater replacement, or find other home repair assistance programs for low income families.

 The Section 8 Housing Choice Vouchers provide rental subsidies and assistance to very low income households and those that are experiencing poverty.
 There is usually a waiting list for qualified applicants.
 The government program will provide clients with a voucher that will in effect pay a portion of their monthly rent.
+There are also income subsidized section 8 apartments in Wisconsin.

 Emergency Shelters are located across Wisconsin, and they provide homeless individuals and people who were evicted with vouchers for temporary/emergency shelter.
 Some of the vouchers may pay for motels or hotels.
 You will also be able to work with a case manager in an effort to locate permanent housing and other government or local resources.

 Eviction Prevention can include financial assistance to households that have experienced a sudden, unexpected and temporary loss of income.
 Many centers will also offer landlord/tenant mediation.
 Resources are usually restricted to people that have received a 5-day notice from their landlord.
+More on Wisconsin eviction prevention assistance programs.

 Case management and self-sufficiency